Soumili1818/start-here-guidelines/README.md

 **CODE_OF_CONDUCT**: The code of conduct sets ground rules for participants’ behavior and helps to facilitate a friendly, welcoming environment.
 While not every project has a CODE_OF_CONDUCT file, its presence signals that this is a welcoming project to contribute to.

 **Other documentation**: There might be additional documentation such as tutorials, walkthroughs, or governance policies, especially on bigger projects.
+Whatever contibutes to the betterment of the project works.

 Finally, open-source projects use the following tools to organize discussion.
 Reading through the archives will give you a good picture of how the community thinks and works.

 **Issue tracker**: Where people discuss issues related to the project.
+Simply put in your alteration suggestions and wait for approval/allocation.

 **Pull requests**: Where people discuss and review changes that are in progress.